briimcfly/readme-generator/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 ## Installation
-N/A
+no
 ## Usage
-N/A
+no
 ## Contributing
-N/A
+no
 ## Tests
-N/A
+uhh
 ## License
-This project is licensed under the terms of BSD 3-Clause License
+This project is licensed under the terms of GNU FDL v1.3 License